Bro. Peter Dimond

 Francis and the Grand Imam of Al-Azhar, Document on Human Fraternity for world peace and living together, Feb.
 4, 2019: “The pluralism and the diversity of religions, color, sex, race and language are willed by God in His wisdom, through which He created human beings.”

 Well, as we just saw, Antipope John Paul II had already taught the same kind of heresy officially in his very first encyclical.
 Yet, countless deceived false trads think Francis is horrible (and they are correct about that), but that John Paul II was a ‘saint’.
 This is a key aspect of the end-times deception and the honor given to the image of the beast.
+See our video: Apocalypse Now In The Vatican.
 It’s also noteworthy that in the same section of his heretical encyclical, Redemptor Hominis, John Paul II teaches that coming closer with representatives of non-Christian religions must be applied through activities such as “prayer in common”.
 That is false teaching and an official endorsement of mortal sin.
 The Church through the true popes forbids prayer in common with representatives of non-Christian religions.
-John Paul II’s official teaching that there should be prayer in common with those who represent non-Christian religions is more proof that he did not profess the true faith, and therefore he cannot be considered to have been a member of the Catholic Church or a valid pope.
+John Paul II’s official teaching that there should be prayer in common with those who represent non-Christian religions is more proof that he did not profess the true faith and therefore that he cannot be considered to have been a member of the Catholic Church or a valid pope.

 The heresy and blasphemy John Paul II expressed against the Holy Spirit in regard to non-Christian religions was exemplified throughout his anti-papacy by his repeated mortally sinful acts, the abomination at Assisi, his many heresies and expressions of religious indifferentism, his repeated praise for false religions, etc.

-It’s also very interesting that John Paul II use the term Spirit of Truth in this context to refer to the Holy Spirit.
+It’s also very interesting that John Paul II use the term Spirit of Truth (Spiritu veritatis) in this context to refer to the Holy Spirit.
 We believe that was a deliberate intensification of the blasphemy on his part.
-The term Spirit of Truth comes from John 16, where the true Christ refers to the Holy Spirit as the Spirit of truth who will guide the apostles and His Church into all truth.
+The term Spirit of Truth comes from John 16:13 where the true Christ refers to the Holy Spirit as the Spirit of Truth who will guide the apostles and His Church into all truth.
 It refers to the Spirit leading people to Christianity.
 Yet the Antichrist, the image of the end-times beast, John Paul II, in his very first encyclical, makes sure to teach that the Spirit of Truth leads people to non-Christianity, false religions of the Devil.
 This is also why John Paul II, in his first homily, declared that the statement of Mt.
-16:16, where St. Peter says about Jesus ‘you are the Christ, the Son of the living God’ applies to the truth about man.
+16:16, in which St. Peter says about Jesus, ‘you are the Christ, the Son of the living God’, applies to the truth about man.
 That is antichrist heresy and blasphemy.

 Some of the deceived false trads or false conservatives who consider Antipope John Paul II to be a saint include: